-At Saving Smiles, we know how important dental care is for young children from the moment they get their first milk tooth.
+At Saving Smiles, we know how important dental care is for young children from the moment they get their first tooth.

 We treat generations of families and we’re known for making the children feel at ease and phobia free.
 We believe the dentist should be a welcoming and comfortable place for you and your child to visit.

-Your child will usually start to get their milk teeth at around six months old.
-We recommend that you schedule your child’s first dental examination when they reach the age of two, and following this, between every three and twelve months.
+Your child will usually start to get their first teeth at around six months old.
+We recommend that you schedule your child’s first dental examination when they reach the age of 1, and following this, between every three and twelve months.
 Plaque can start to form on young teeth as soon as they emerge, and it’s important to implement a good oral health routine early – starting with that first tooth.

 We are committed and here to support you at every stage of your child’s development.